How to Build an Intelligent Process Automation Center of Excellence – Part 1

-- Intake and prioritization: The COE is responsible for managing the automation pipeline, part of which is to define a process for idea intake generated by the business, and to clearly articulate the evaluation criteria on which automation candidates are prioritized.
-The evaluation criteria ideally should be dictated by the objectives of the automation program which should be aligned to organizational goals like cost savings, enhanced customer experience, faster time to market, improved compliance etc.
+- Intake and prioritization: The COE is responsible for managing the automation pipeline, defining a process for idea intake generated by the business, and clearly articulating the evaluation criteria on which automation candidates are prioritized.
+The evaluation criteria ideally should be dictated by the objectives of the automation program, which should align to organizational goals like cost savings, enhanced customer experience, faster time to market, and improved compliance.

 - Automation development: This is the most critical function of the COE, in which the ideas gathered during intake turn into actual automated processes.
 The development team comprises solution designers, business analysts and developers.
 They work with business process owners to document requirements, design a future state automated process blueprint and build it using a combination of automation and AI technologies.

-- Operations and support: Once an automation is built, it needs to be deployed and managed.
-To do that requires an operations team that will trigger or schedule automations as needed and monitor performance.
+- Operations and support: Once automation is built, it needs to be deployed and managed.
+To do that requires an operations team that will trigger or schedule automation as needed and monitor performance.
 This team is also responsible for any automation troubleshooting/support.
-Depending on the nature of the issues, the team should have a mix of business process analysts who can provide support on process-related issues, and technical analysts who can investigate any technical issues related to the tool, the code or the environment in general.
+Depending on the nature of the issues, the team should have a mix of business process analysts who can provide support in process-related matters and technical analysts who can investigate any technical problems related to the tool, the code, or the environment in general.

-It is important to call out that there is no one-size-fits-all approach for how COEs are structured.
-Depending on the scale, complexity and maturity of the organization, some functions can be owned and managed by individual business teams.
-This leads me to my next point—the COE model.
+It is essential to call out that there is no one-size-fits-all approach for how COEs are structured.
+Depending on the organization’s scale, complexity, and maturity, individual business teams can own and manage some functions.

-Depending on the maturity and scale of the enterprise automation program, organizations have three main operating model choices: centralized, decentralized or federated.
+Depending on the maturity and scale of the enterprise automation program, organizations have three principal operating model choices: centralized, decentralized, or federated.

-These are just a few examples that illustrate why central oversight by the COE is important in the early stages of the program.
-Once practices are standardized and the organization gets into an operating rhythm, it can slowly decentralize the model, especially as the business begins to pursue speed and scale.
+These are just a few examples that illustrate why central oversight by the COE is vital in the early stages of the program.
+Once practices are standardized and the organization gets into an operating rhythm, it can slowly decentralize the model, especially as the business pursues speed and scale.

-Ultimately, the goal should be to move to a federated model where most development responsibilities are distributed to individual business units while the centralized COE continues to provide guidance and maintain oversight.
-This acts as a force multiplier and helps organizations reach automation and ROI goals sooner than with a rigid centralized structure.
+Ultimately, the goal should be to move to a federated model where most development responsibilities are distributed to individual business units.
+At the same time, the centralized COE continues to provide guidance and oversight.
+This acts as a force multiplier and helps organizations reach automation and ROI goals sooner than a rigid centralized structure.

-A decentralized model is usually not recommended unless the construct of the organization lends itself best to operate in a decentralized fashion with individual business units and functions making independent technical, design and funding choices, with little opportunity for collaboration and overlap.
+A decentralized model is usually not recommended unless the organization’s construct lends itself best to operate in a decentralized fashion.
+Individual business units and functions make independent technical, design, and funding choices, with little opportunity for collaboration and overlap.

-Nidal Nasr, an end user representative on the webinar with more than 20 years of experience in the insurance industry and a wealth of automation expertise, noted it is important to consider not only the cost of funding the program, but also the cost of not funding it.
+Nidal Nasr, an end-user representative on the webinar with more than 20 years of experience in the insurance industry and a wealth of automation expertise, noted it is essential to consider the cost of funding the program and not funding it.

-He is right, because automation use cases are no longer just about saving costs.
+Nidal is right since automation use cases are no longer just about saving costs.
 The efficiencies introduced by automating business processes are catalysts for transformative change, leading to revenue upside and increased customer satisfaction and market share.
-Nearly all industries are adopting process automation solutions and, if yours is not among them, the cost of being left behind is likely higher than the cost of funding the initial program.
+Nearly all industries are adopting process automation solutions.
+If yours is not among them, the cost of being left behind is higher than the cost of funding the initial program.

 More to come

-In coming weeks, I’ll share more takeaways from the webinar, including how to get off the blocks and how to progress to “Day 2” projects, such as those involving unstructured content.
-I will also cover why the COE is crucial in developing process automation methodologies and frameworks, and why change management governance is important to process automation projects.
+In the coming weeks, I’ll share more takeaways from the webinar, including how to get off the blocks and progress to “Day 2” projects, such as those involving unstructured content.
+I will also cover why the COE is crucial in developing process automation methodologies and frameworks and why change management governance is essential to process automation projects.
 To see how Cognizant is thinking about Intelligent Process Automation. click here.

-Or you can click below to view the webinar on-demand and learn about these topics now.
+Or click below to view the on-demand webinar on-demand and learn more..